-Work and a long commute consumed just about every minute that I could have otherwise had to pursue my own interest.
+Work and a long commute consumed just about every minute that I could have otherwise had to pursue my own interests.
 The last two years with my former agency were among my best, but even that (not to mention myself) was getting old.
+So I moved on.

 I was elected to the Howard Astronomical League as secretary for the Boards’ 2015 term, and served in that capacity again for the 2016 term.
-I was elected president for the 2017 term, and am in my second term in that capacity.
-Big news for the club during my tenure as president is accepting a Takahashi TOA 150 and an Astro-Physics 1200GTO mount from David Illig.
-This equipment is installed in the and is being readied for the club’s members use.
+I was elected president for the 2017 term, and I am now in my second term in that capacity.
+Big news for the club during my tenure as president is accepting a Takahashi TOA 150 and an Astro-Physics 1200GTO mount from David Illig, and embarking on a project to upgrade the club’s observatory.
+This equipment is installed in the observatory and is being readied for the club’s members use.
 I expect to write more about this.

-In the last few days before I was retired, the opportunity to teach and I found each other – teaching astronomy at Howard Community College.
+In the last few days before I was retired, the opportunity to teach and I found each other – I have taught three semesters of astronomy at Howard Community College.
 I had absolutely no interest in working after retirement, but this has been a dream job that I never thought that I could find.
 I am really enjoying this gig!
+The SET department and I have been discussing the addition of an honors section to the course, and I am looking forward to bringing it on line and teaching it.
 Definitely more to write about here.